 What is a good substitution for protein powder when baking?

+The protein powder is what helps give these cookies a protein boost (hence the same protein cookies).
 I understand that not everyone likes protein powder or uses it.
 Some substitutions that you can use for protein powder are:

 - oats – you can always add more oats to help absorb the liquid